• Episode 27: Tonya Gilchrist

 LISTEN to this episode on YouTube and SUBSCRIBE for more episodes!

-In this episode, Danielle discusses …
+TIMESTAMPS.
+In this episode, Bobby discusses …

-• 16:23 – the best ways to follow her (see links above this section)
+• 23:17 – the best ways to follow him online (see above)

 Song Track Credits